simonasver/ui-for-yt-dlp/README.md

 1. Download source code
 2. Compile it
-3. Compact compiled code to executable file by using `dotnet publish -c Release -r win-x64 --self-contained true /p:PublishSingleFile=true /p:IncludeAllContentForSelfExtract=true -o ./Publish`
+3. Compact compiled code to executable file by using `dotnet publish`
-4. Run compiled executable which can be found in `./Publish`
+4. Run compiled executable which can be found in `./bin/Release/net9.0-windows/win-x64/publish`

 ## Usage